awhitneye/Shakle/README.md

 // logs the error
 ```
+The callback passed into .catch() will be invoked with the argument (error) passed into reject

-The Error will be passed all the way down the chain, one .catch()at the end will catch all handled errors
+The Error will be passed all the way down the chain, one .catch() at the end will catch all handled errors
 ```javascript
 shakledReadFile('tHe_WRonG_filEPAth.tXt')
     .then(doubler)